telerik/fiddler-jam-docs/extension/capture-options.md

 This option will take a screenshot of each action the users do while capturing progress.
 Each screenshot will be added to the ongoing recording as a PNG file.
 The activities that will trigger a screenshot are clickable actions (buttons, following links), interactions with forms, etc. By default, the **_Take screenshots while capturing_** is **enabled**.

->important The screenshots will be available only when accessing the recorded log through the Fiddler Jam portal.
-A recorded log exported as HAR or opened directly in Fiddler Everywhere won't contain screenshots.
+>important The screenshots will be available only when accessing the recorded log through [the Fiddler Jam portal]({%slug fj-portal%}).
+A recorded log exported as HAR or opened directly in [FIddler Everywhere](https://www.telerik.com/download/fiddler-everywhere) won't contain screenshots.

 ## Capture console

 This option will capture everything written in the developer console.
 By default, the **_Capture console_** is **enabled**.

->important The console logs will be available only when accessing the recorded log through the Fiddler Jam portal.
-A recorded log exported as HAR or opened directly in Fiddler Everywhere won't contain console logs.
+>important The console logs will be available only when accessing the recorded log through [the Fiddler Jam portal]({%slug fj-portal%}).
+A recorded log exported as HAR or opened directly in [FIddler Everywhere](https://www.telerik.com/download/fiddler-everywhere) won't contain console logs.

 ## Mask cookies